-PI 2.1.2 There is a strategy in place that is designed to maintain or to not hinder rebuilding of primary species, and the UoA regularly reviews and implements measures, as appropriate, to minimise the mortality of unwanted catch.
-Justific ation 'Alternative measures' are to be interpreted as alternative fishing gear and /or practices, that have been shown to minimise the rate of incidental mortality.
-'Unwanted catch' is interpreted as the part of the catch that a fisher did not intend to catch but could not avoid, and did not want or chose not to use (SA3.1.6) The fishery is conducted with very large mesh (~267 mm stretched) and occurs on the spawning sites.
-The catch composition data shows that percentage of bycatch is small, see Table 16.
-There is no bycatch of main primary species The regulations are considered, and the technical measures regularly reviewed, by IN Fiskeridirektoratet and stakeholders Where necessary, measures can be introduced short notice, such as closing an area to fishing when incoming data on catches and bycatch show irregularities (IMR, Directorate, interview Aug 2016).
-Thus fishing practice can changed at short notice by the fisher, by moving the gear to another area (ie if bycatch of species is high, move to another area).
+PI 2.1.2 There is a strategy in place that is designed to maintain or to not hinder rebuildir primary species, and the UoA regularly reviews and implements measures, as appropriate, to minimise the mortality of unwanted catch. ıg of Justific ation 'Alternative measures' are to be interpreted as alternative fishing gear and /or part that have been shown to minimise the rate of incidental mortality.
+'Unwanted interpreted as the part of the catch that a fisher did not intend to catch but could rand did not want or chose not to use (SA3.1.6) catch' is The fishery is conducted with very large mesh (~267 mm stretched) and occurs on t spawning sites.
+The catch composition data shows that percentage of bycatch is small, s Table 16.
+There is no bycatch of main primary species The regulations are considered, and the technical measures regularly reviewed, by IN Fiskeridirektoratet and stakeholders.
+Where necessary, measures can be introduced short notice, such as closing an area to fishing when incoming data on catches and bycatch show irregularities (IMR, Directorate, interview Aug 2016).
+Thus fishing practice can changed at short notice by the fisher, by moving the gear to another area (ie if bycatch o species is high, move to another area).
 The assessment team was not made aware of biennial review of alternative measures - SG100 is not met.
-As SG60 and SG80 are not relevant, and SG100 not met, then this SI scores 80. by IMR, duced at ycatches e can be atch of a vare of a Refere nces IMR and Directorate of Fisheries interviews Refs as under 2.1.1 OVERA LL PERFOR MANCE INDICATOR SCORE: 90 CONDI TION NUM BER (if relevant):
+As SG60 and SG80 are not relevant, and SG100 not met, then this SI scores 80.
+Refere nces IMR and Directorate of Fisheries interviews Refs as under 2.1.1 OVERA ALL PERFOR RMANCE INDICATOR SCORE: 90 CONDI TION NUM IBER (if relevant):

-Acoura Marine Final Report NFA Norwegian Ling & Tusk and NFA Norwegian Lumpfish Fishery PI 2.1.3 Lumpfish- Primary species information Evaluation Table
+PI 2.1.3 Lumpfish - Primary species information Evaluation Table